 As spring moves into summer, lace up a pair of shoes and head out on a sunny walk in the heart of the capital.
 Discover walks which will take you past historical spots and statues, winding streets and hidden treasures, evergreen spaces and Royal Parks.

-To guide you, we've suggested how to walk to and from our neighbourhood; with simple routes from some of London’s most-used stations as starting points leading you to the heart of the West End in a safe way, so you can stroll from your neighbourhood to ours.
+We've jotted down simple routes to and from our neighbourhood, with some of London’s most-used stations as starting points leading you to the heart of the West End.
+Enjoy our self-guided walking routes, perfect for a winter wander through London.

 Central: from Victoria Station

 From Victoria, it’s a regal stroll to the heart of central London.
 Leave the station at the Buckingham Palace Road exit and follow the curve of the main road until you see the side gates of Buckingham Palace.

 Follow the road around to the left and walk past the palace (if the flag is flying at full mast, give His Majesty a wave), cross the roundabout at the Palace and walk into St James’s Park (on the right hand side of the Mall if the Palace is behind you) and pay visit to St James’s iconic pelicans.
 If you've got time, stop by the Blue Bridge for picturesque views of Buckingham Palace and The London Eye.